conda-forge/openpmd-api-feedstock/README.md

 This library provides a common high-level API for openPMD writing and reading.
-It provides a common interface to I/O libraries and file formats such as HDF5, ADIOS and JSON.
+It provides a common interface to I/O libraries and file formats such as HDF5, ADIOS1, ADIOS2, and JSON.
 Language bindings are provided for C++11 (or newer) and Python 3.
-This conda-forge package only provides serial I/O, please build from source for MPI parallel I/O on HPC systems.
-Window support is limited to HDF5 and JSON.
+This conda-forge package provides serial and MPI-parallel I/O. Windows support is limited to serial versions of HDF5, ADIOS2 and JSON.

 Current build status